Contest a Speeding Ticket

 There is no obligation for the Police to give you any paperwork at the time of the offence.
 Nowadays, most documents can be checked at the roadside, thus avoiding the need for a producer to be issued or for the driver to take documents to the Police Station.

-I was told that it unlikely any further action would be taken and now I have received a Summons/Postal Requisition.
+I was told that it unlikely any further action would be taken and now the case has been referred to Court.
 Can the Police still proceed?

 Yes.
 The decision to prosecute is not made by the officer, but by his superiors/the CPS.
 Whilst an officer may express an opinion at the scene, this is not binding in any way.

 The Police have 6 months from the date of the offence to commence proceedings.
 This means that they have to file their papers within that period.
-There is no obligation for you to receive the Summons/Postal Requisition (Citation in Scotland) within 6 months and indeed, the Court will issue papers outside of that deadline if the file has been received in time.
+There is no obligation for you to receive Court papers within 6 months and indeed, the Court will issue papers outside of that deadline if the file has been received in time.
 The Court will always confirm the date papers were received from the Police, i.e. Date Information Laid, so if you are in any doubt about the validity of the papers, check this date.

 Failure to comply with the guidelines does not always prevent a case proceeding.
 Although the guidelines set out a code of conduct and a recommended method in dealing with such offences, as long as the officer complies with the law, adherence to the "guidelines" is not mandatory.